zkhan96/obsidian/Fiqh/Kitab at-taharah/Faslun fil-Wudoo.md

-Wudoo is build up of 4 pillars.
+Wudoo is built up of 4 pillars:

-# Faraidh (obligatory) of wudhoo
 1. Washing the face - from the top of the forehead where the hair starts and down to the chin bone.
 2. Washing the hands including the wrist bone.
 Imam Abu Yusuf differed on this and did not include the wrist or the ankle but this is a minority opinion.
 3. Washing the feet up to and including the heels.
 Including the ankle is good to wash.
 Imam Abu Yusuf does not include the heels either